MJRattenborg/mjrattenborg.github.io/_pages/about.md

 Currently, I am also a Visiting Fellow at the [School of Industrial and Labor Relations (ILR)](https://www.ilr.cornell.edu/about-ilr) at Cornell University.

 My research interests lie in labor and behavioral economics, with a focus on job search.
 In particular, I investigate how biased beliefs influence job search behavior and labor market outcomes.
-My approach combines:
+My approach combines: <br>
-  (i) Theoretical modeling at the intersection of behavioral and labor economics.
+  1. Theoretical modeling at the intersection of behavioral and labor economics. <br>
-  (ii) Econometric analysis using administrative, survey, and job search data.
+  2. Econometric analysis using administrative, survey, and job search data.

 You can find more information about my ongoing research [here](https://mjrattenborg.github.io/research/) <br>